 Samsara-Builder and Pure-Builder Networks

-But we also have pure-builder networks, and these are differentiated according to the motivation and dedication with which they’re built up.
-This word motivation (kun-slong) is a complex of two things; actually it is our aim and the emotional state of mind that is behind our intention (’dun-pa) to achieve that aim.
+However, we also have pure-builder networks, and these are differentiated according to the motivation and dedication with which they’re built up.
+This word motivation (kun-slong) is a complex of two things; actually, it is our aim and the emotional state of mind that is behind our intention (’dun-pa) to achieve that aim.
 That’s important to understand.
 Whenever we speak about motivation in Buddhism, we always mean these two aspects: our aim and the state of mind that drives us to achieve that aim.

-So there are two levels of pure-builder networks.
-If our aim is to attain liberation and the emotion behind that is renunciation – the determination to be free of samsara, samsaric rebirth – and our constructive behavior, or our meditation on the four noble truths or voidness, is dedicated afterwards toward our attainment of liberation, then this type of pure-builder set of networks could be called “liberation-builder networks.”
+There are two levels of pure-builder networks.
+If our aim is to attain liberation and the emotion behind that is renunciation – the determination to be free of samsara, samsaric rebirth – and our constructive behavior, or our meditation on the four noble truths or voidness, is dedicated afterward toward our attainment of liberation, then this type of pure-builder set of networks could be called “liberation-builder networks.”
 They’re building up toward liberation, toward our attainment of liberation.
-And on the other hand, if our aim is to attain enlightenment and the state of mind behind that is love, compassion, taking this universal responsibility to bring everybody to enlightenment, and then bodhichitta, and after doing some constructive type of activity or meditating on the four noble truths or voidness, we dedicate the positive force from that toward attainment of enlightenment, then these are “enlightenment-builder networks.”
+On the other hand, if our aim is to attain enlightenment and the state of mind behind that is love, compassion, taking this universal responsibility to bring everybody to enlightenment, and then bodhichitta, and after doing some constructive type of activity or meditating on the four noble truths or voidness, we dedicate the positive force from that toward attainment of enlightenment, then these are “enlightenment-builder networks.”

 There are four possibilities:

-- If we’re doing these practices and meditation with the aim to achieve enlightenment, moved by love, compassion, universal responsibility, bodhichitta, dedicate it toward enlightenment, then, whether we’re doing that type of practice on the basis of sutra or tantra methods, that would be equivalent to the advanced scope of motivation in lam-rim.
+- If we’re doing these practices and meditation with the aim to achieve enlightenment, moved by love, compassion, universal responsibility, bodhichitta, and dedicate it toward enlightenment, then, whether we’re doing that type of practice on the basis of sutra or tantra methods, that would be equivalent to the advanced scope of motivation in lam-rim.

 Facsimile and Actual Pure-Builder Networks

-Bodhichitta – just to remind ourselves what that actually means – bodhichitta is… our aim is at our own individual enlightenment which has not yet happened but which can happen on the basis of our Buddha-nature factors, supported by love (the wish for everybody to be happy), compassion (the wish for everybody to be free from suffering and the causes of suffering), and the exceptional resolve (lhag-bsam), which sometimes can be called “universal responsibility,” which is taking the responsibility, the resolve, that “I am going to help everybody to achieve liberation and enlightenment.”
+Bodhichitta – just to remind ourselves what that actually means – bodhichitta is… our aim is at our own individual enlightenment, which has not yet happened but can happen on the basis of our Buddha-nature factors, supported by love (the wish for everybody to be happy), compassion (the wish for everybody to be free from suffering and the causes of suffering), and the exceptional resolve (lhag-bsam), which sometimes can be called “universal responsibility,” which is taking the responsibility, the resolve, that “I am going to help everybody to achieve liberation and enlightenment.”
 That’s bodhichitta.